 Every year we enter teams in the following Competitions:

 - Dublin Schools Senior Hurling

 - Dublin Schools Junior Hurling

 - Dublin Schools Juvenile Football

 We are very proud of our full sized GAA Pitch which was officially opened by the GAA President, Mr. Christy Cooney on the 28th of November 2009 as part of our 150th Anniversary celebrations.

 Many thanks to all of the staff who devoted their spare time to coaching and organisation.
 Thanks also to the local GAA clubs in the area: Faughs, Templeogue, Ballyboden St. Endas and St. Judes for their help and facilities.

-If interested in getting involved in Gaelic Games in the College please contact Mr. Philip Wallace, Mr. Traolach Martin, Mr. T. Healy or Mr. Mattie Collins.
+If interested in getting involved in Gaelic Games in the College please contact Mr. Philip Wallace, Ms. Katie O'Connor, Mr. Martin Barry or Mr. Mattie Collins.